neondatabase/website/content/docs/guides/neon-authorize-stack-auth.md

 ---
 title: Secure your data with Stack Auth and Neon Authorize
 subtitle: Implement Row-level Security policies in Postgres using Stack Auth and Neon Authorize
 enableTableOfContents: true
+updatedOn: '2024-11-05T18:30:25.430Z'
 ---

 <InfoBlock>